afigegoznaet/YAC_Commander/README.md

 * Save state on exit
 * Disk / Mount points buttons
 * asynchronows file/dir movement progress dialog
+* pause/continue actions when copying/moving files

 Known issues:
-* Dir doesn't refresh if some action is performed in the other tab
+* On Linux, dir doesn't refresh if some action is performed in the other tab, containing the same dir

 # NEED VOLUNTEERS!
 TESTERS, DEVELOPERS and IDEAS